A person who perceives that they have been the victim of Sexual Misconduct. An Alleged Victim may also be a Complainant.

-- Not indefinite: Affirmative consent must be ongoing throughout the activity.
+Affirmative consent is not indefinite and must be ongoing throughout the activity.
 Consent may be withdrawn by any party at any time.
 Recognizing the dynamic nature of sexual activity, individuals choosing to engage in sexual activity must evaluate consent in an ongoing manner and communicate clearly throughout all stages of sexual activity.
 Withdrawal of consent can be an expressed “no” or can be based on an outward demonstration that conveys that an individual is hesitant, confused, uncertain, or is no longer a mutual participant.
-Once consent is withdrawn, the sexual activity must cease immediately and all Parties must obtain mutually expressed or clearly stated consent before continuing further sexual activity.
+Once consent is withdrawn, the sexual activity must cease immediately and not resumed until the requirements above are met again.

-- Not unlimited: Consent to one form of sexual contact does not constitute consent to all forms of sexual contact, nor does consent to sexual activity with one person constitute consent to activity with any other person.
+Consent is not unlimited.
+Consent to one form of sexual contact does not constitute consent to all forms of sexual contact, nor does consent to sexual activity with one person constitute consent to activity with any other person.
 Each participant in a sexual encounter must consent to each form of sexual contact with each participant.
-Even in the context of a current or previous intimate relationship, each party must consent to each instance of sexual contact each time.
-The consent must be based on mutually understandable communication that clearly indicates a willingness to engage in sexual activity.
-The mere fact that there has been prior intimacy or sexual activity does not, by itself, imply consent to future acts.

-Force: The use or threat of physical violence and/or imposing on someone physically to gain sexual access.
+The use or threat of physical violence and/or imposing on someone physically to gain sexual access.
 Consent obtained by force is not valid.
 For the use of force to be demonstrated, there is no requirement that a Complainant resist the sexual advance or request.
-However, evidence of resistance by the Complainant will be viewed as a clear demonstration of a lack of consent.
+However, evidence of resistance by the Complainant will be viewed as indicative of a lack of consent.

-Coercion: Coercion is unreasonable pressure used to compel another individual to participate in sexual activity, and includes threats and Intimidation, to overcome resistance or produce consent.
-Coercion can include a wide range of behaviors, including intimidation, manipulation, threats, and blackmail.
+Coercion is unreasonable pressure used to compel another individual to participate in sexual activity.
+This can include a wide range of behaviors, including Intimidation, manipulation, threats, and blackmail.
 A person’s words or conduct are sufficient to constitute coercion if they wrongfully impair another individual’s freedom of will and ability to choose whether or not to engage in sexual activity.
 Examples of coercion include threatening to “out” someone based on sexual orientation, gender identity, or gender expression and threatening to harm oneself if the other party does not engage in the sexual activity.
 When someone indicates, verbally or physically, that they do not want to engage in a particular sexual activity, that they want to stop a particular activity, or that they do not want to go past a certain point of sexual interaction, continued activity or pressure to continue beyond that point can be coercive.
 The College will evaluate the following in determining whether coercion was used: (a) the frequency of the application of pressure, (b) the intensity of the pressure, (c) the degree of isolation of the person being pressured, and (4) the duration of the pressure.

-Intimidation: The use of implied threats to gain sexual access.
-Consent obtained by intimidation is not valid.
+Intimidation: The use of implied threats, whether physical, mental or emotional, to gain sexual access.
+Consent obtained by Intimidation is not valid.

-Incapacitation: A state where an individual cannot make an informed and rational decision to engage in sexual activity because of a lack of conscious understanding of the fact, nature, or extent of the act (e.g., to understand the who, what, when, where, why, or how of the sexual interaction) and/or is physically helpless.
+A state where an individual cannot make an informed and rational decision to engage in sexual activity because of a lack of conscious understanding of the fact, nature, or extent of the act (e.g., who, what, when, where, why, or how relating to the sexual interaction) and/or is physically helpless.
 For example, an individual is incapacitated, and therefore unable to give consent, if the individual is asleep, unconscious, or otherwise unaware that sexual activity is occurring.
 An individual will also be considered incapacitated if the person cannot understand the nature of the activity or communicate due to a mental or physical condition.

 Incapacitation may result from the use of alcohol, drugs, or other medication.
-Consumption of alcohol or other drugs alone is insufficient to establish incapacitation.
-The impact of alcohol and drugs varies from person to person, and evaluating incapacitation requires an assessment of how the consumption of alcohol and/or drugs impacts an individual’s: (1) decision-making ability; (2) awareness of consequences; (3) ability to make informed judgments; or (4) capacity to appreciate the nature and the quality of the act.
+Consumption of alcohol or other drugs alone is insufficient to establish Incapacitation.
+The impact of alcohol and drugs varies from person to person, and evaluating Incapacitation requires an assessment of how the consumption of alcohol and/or drugs impacts an individual’s (1) decision-making ability, (2) awareness of consequences, (3) ability to make informed judgments and (4) capacity to appreciate the nature and the quality of the act.

 It is the responsibility of each party to be aware of the intoxication level of the other party before engaging in sexual activity.
 In general, sexual activity while under the influence of alcohol or other drugs poses a risk to all parties.
 If there is any doubt as to the level or extent of the other individual’s intoxication, it is safest to forgo or cease any sexual contact or activity.

-Respondent: Anyone accused of Sexual Misconduct defined in this Policy and against whom an informal or formal complaint has been submitted to the Title IX Coordinator or Title IX Investigators identified in this Policy.
+Anyone accused of Sexual Misconduct defined in this Policy and against whom an informal or formal complaint has been submitted to a Title IX Coordinator or Title IX Investigators.

 Sexual Misconduct: Sexual misconduct as used in this Policy is an umbrella term intended to include harmful behavior when done because of a person’s sex/gender or sexual/gender identity, and includes but is not limited to the prohibited conduct set forth in the next section of this Policy.
 Acts of Sexual Misconduct may be committed by any person upon another person regardless of the sex, gender, sexual orientation and/or gender identity of those involved.

-Title IX: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance..."
+Title IX is a federal statute that provides, "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance..."
 20 U.S.C. § 1681.
-Title IX prohibits discrimination on the basis of sex in educational programs operated by institutions that receive federal financial assistance.
-Programs and activities that may be included are: admissions, recruitment, financial aid, academic programs, athletics, housing and employment.
 Sexual harassment and sexual misconduct of students is a form of sex discrimination prohibited by Title IX and includes acts of sexual violence.
 Students of all gender identities are protected from sexual harassment and/or violence in all educational programs and activities operated by Whittier College.